Kamushy/nillumocto-discord-flooder/README.md

 # **Discord commands**
+- .delete to delete all channels in the server
 - .octo to flood by creating new channels
-- .delete to delete all channels in the server (probably should be first)
+- .rename to rename all the members

 # **Errors**